Budibase/website/content/blog/data/spreadsheet-vs-database.md

 So, except for fringe cases, like legacy tools or strange proprietary standards, you can expect a high degree of portability.

 Additionally, nowadays most businesses host their data in the cloud.
 This makes it much easier to connect databases to multiple different platforms, tools, and interfaces, with a high degree of centralization, on top of technical interoperability.

+Check out our guide on how to [make an app from Excel spreadsheets](/blog/data/make-an-app-from-excel-spreadsheets/).

 ### Processing